CliveC99/p1-castlerea/README.md

   - The form has the options of First name, Surname, Email address, and Age range.
   - First name, Surname and Email address are required to complete the form.
   - The submit button at the bottom allows the user to send their details for a response.
-  - When submitted the form will take you to a form submission page in a new tab.
+  - When submitted, the form will take you to a form submission page in a new tab.

 <p align="center"><img src="https://res.cloudinary.com/dp9lxtk3y/image/upload/v1674292357/README%20Images/Gallery%20Photos/form-mobile-view_nzy73b.png" alt="Form View Mobile"></p>